bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Pieter Wuille: 00:27:54

-Yeah, I think, so when the discussions around Taproot, which Schnorr signatures started, there were a whole lot of ideas and many of them were actively being discussed because there were improvements to Taproot: there was Graftroot, there was Groot, and so forth.
+Yeah, I think, so when the discussions around Taproot, which Schnorr signatures started, there were a whole lot of ideas and many of them were actively being discussed because there were improvements to Taproot: there was Graftroot, there was g'root, and so forth.
 And how those would interact with signature aggregation is kind of unclear because there is a complication here, which is soft fork compatibility.
 So we want the property obviously that a change that introduces cross-input aggregation is a soft fork, and also that things that could be built on top, extensions to the script language later, are a soft fork with respect to signature aggregation already existing.
 And so this isn't a fundamental problem, but it's kind of annoying.
-Say, imagine there's an opcode change that introduces something like an opif, just something that changes the execution path through a single script.
+Say, imagine there's an opcode change that introduces something like an OP_IF, just something that changes the execution path through a single script.
 You need to make sure that old nodes and new nodes agree on what signatures are being aggregated, even though some of them may execute the checksig that's being skipped and others that don't.
 So if you think about it, it's non-trivial.
-One possibility is doing, well, whenever a soft fork is introduced that changes which codes are executed, you create a new separate batch for aggregated signatures, you just do the aggregated signatures that are according to the pre-soft fork nodes and then everything that's added or changed with respect to that, they go into a new bucket and you end up with two signatures: one for all the signatures, or one aggregated signature for all the things visible to old nodes, and then another one for the additional ones that are visible to new nodes.
+One possibility is doing, well, whenever a soft fork is introduced that changes which opcodes are executed, you create a new separate batch for aggregated signatures, you just do the aggregated signatures that are according to the pre-soft fork nodes and then everything that's added or changed with respect to that, they go into a new bucket and you end up with two signatures: one for all the signatures, or one aggregated signature for all the things visible to old nodes, and then another one for the additional ones that are visible to new nodes.
 That's one idea.
 Another one, one that I'm I think more in favor of, is, so, Taproot has this internal key, which is like the special elevated key which we believe to be the everyone agrees situation.